 The Company’s near-term objective is to increase production and cash flow while reducing exploration expenses.
 To achieve this objective, NZEC is focused on production and exploration opportunities on its newly acquired petroleum mining licenses.
 In October 2013 the Company completed an acquisition of assets from Origin Energy that included three new petroleum licenses that are central to a network of oil and gas gathering pipelines and the full-cycle Waihapa Production Station.
 The Tariki, Waihapa and Ngaere petroleum licenses (collectively the "TWN Licenses") have a history of production, with 27 wells drilled by previous operators and more than 23 million barrels of oil produced historically from the Tikorangi formation.
 NZEC's review of seismic and well log data, which was corroborated independently by Deloitte LLP, identified remaining oil reserves that could be accessed from existing wells.
 Immediately upon closing the acquisition, NZEC commenced the work required to reactivate oil production in six wells using an existing gas lift system.
 NZEC is also advancing a number of new commercial opportunities to use the Waihapa Production Station to its full potential and maximize facility revenues, while ensuring that NZEC’s gas and associated natural gas liquids production can be efficiently delivered to market.

 NZEC is focused on optimizing production from wells on the TWN Licenses, and is considering re-entering a number of existing wells to recomplete in the shallower Mt.
 Messenger formation.
 Recompletion of these wells would be significantly less expensive and faster than drilling new wells, and successful discoveries could be quickly tied in to the Waihapa Production Station using existing oil and gas gathering pipelines.
 The Company plans to drill a Mt.
-Messenger well on the Alton Permit in 2014, and plans to drill new Tikorangi and Mt.
+Messenger well on the Alton Permit in 2015, and plans to drill new Tikorangi and Mt.
 Messenger targets on the TWN Licenses in future exploration programs, prioritizing targets that can be accessed from existing drill pads with surface infrastructure.
 NZEC's ability to drill new wells is contingent on its financial capacity.
-The Company focused on increasing production and cash flow, and is considering a number of options to increase its financial capacity.
+The Company is focused on increasing production and cash flow, and is considering a number of options to increase its financial capacity including bringing in a funding partner.